JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 Starting with Compose Multiplatform 1.12.0-beta02, the redesigned `WindowState` and `DialogState` classes are available in the `androidx.compose.ui.window.v2` subpackage.

-The v2 API separates requesting a window state from observing the state actually applied by the window manager.
+The v2 window and dialog API separates requesting a state from observing the state actually applied by the window manager.
-The v2 API is available along with the existing API described in the rest of this page, so you can migrate individual windows at your own pace.

-The v2 API also unlocks scenarios that weren't possible before, such as sizing a window to its content's preferred size while still letting the content expand (via modifiers like `fillMaxSize()`) when the window is larger.
+It also unlocks scenarios that weren't possible before, such as sizing a window to its content's preferred size while still letting the content expand (via modifiers like `fillMaxSize()`) when the window is larger.
 See [Specify size](#specify-size) for details.

+The v2 API is available alongside the existing API described in the rest of this page, so you can migrate individual windows at your own pace.

 ### Specify and observe state